 Apprenticeships are for people who don’t get the grades for uni

-Apprenticeships are an alternative to the university route to employment, not a second rate option.
-Many students are accepted onto apprenticeships because they have demonstrated that they are career focused and want to enter the world of work straight away.
+Apprenticeships are an alternative to the university route to employment, not a second-rate option.
+Many students are accepted onto apprenticeships because they have demonstrated that they are career-focused and want to enter the world of work straight away.
 Many schemes also have their own UCAS point entry requirements for students to meet.

 University isn't always the right choice and apprenticeships offer an important and valuable alternative to those of you who might feel this way.
-In this way, the government are offering a variety of different programmes to school leavers – accepting that there can't be a one-size-fits-all approach.
+In this way, the government is offering a variety of different programmes to school leavers – accepting that there can't be a one-size-fits-all approach.